 Effective Longer Range Fly Control

 If you use these short head types of casting systems have you ever wondered why the majority of takes always come in the last third of the fly's swing and that should be all the proof you need if you really think about it.
 As a professional ghillie on the Tay often my role was to hook salmon for guests that were struggling to reach fish that were lying in the 30 to 40 yard range area of a pool.
 My weapon of choice on the Tay was a 16ft Spey rod for a long range mend advantage with balanced Speyline with normally a proper braided core sink tip for total control of the fly at that precise presentation range as I knew the inside edge from 30 yards in had been effectively covered.
-Studying fly control for both depth and swim pace at longer range was my 'daily focus' for many years and getting that balance just right would usually always get a result when you knew you were covering longer range fish that otherwise had not been covered effectively.
+Studying fly control for both depth and swim pace at longer range was my 'daily focus' for many years and getting that balance just right would usually always get a result when the opportunity arose to cover longer range fish that otherwise had not been covered effectively.